Euro coins: Common side

 All coins have a common reverse side showing how much the coin is worth, with a design by Belgian designer Luc Luycx.
 The design of the 1c, 2c and 5c coins shows Europe's place in the world as a whole, The 10c coins and above show either the 15 countries that were the European Union in 2002, or, if minted after 2007, the whole European continent, along with Luc Luycx's signature, which is visible as two L letters connected together (LL).
-Coins from Italy, San Marino, the Vatican, Austria and Portugal show the new design if minted 2008 or later.
+Coins from Austria, Italy, Portugal, San Marino and the Vatican City show the new design if minted 2008 or later.
 The coins symbolise the unity of the EU.

 Current design

-On 2005 June 7, the European Council decided that the common side of the 10 euro cent to €2 coins should be brought up to date to reflect the enlargement of the EU in 2004.
+On June 7 2005, the European Council decided that the common side of the 10 euro cent to €2 coins should be brought up to date to reflect the enlargement of the EU in 2004.
 The 1c, 2c and 5c coins show Europe in relation to the rest of the world, therefore they remained unchanged.
 In 2007, the new design was introduced.
 The design still retains all elements of the original designs, including the twelve stars, but the map of the fifteen states is replaced by one showing the whole of Europe as a continent, without borders, to stress unity.
 These coins were not mandatory for existing eurozone members when introduced in 2007, but became so for every member in 2008.

 Starting in 2017 the 1, 2, and 5 euro cent coins from individual member states have started adjusting their common side design to a new version, identified by smaller and more rounded numeral and longer lines outside of the stars at the coin's circumference.
+Starting in 2023 a similar design change started being implemented for the 10, 20, and 50 euro cent coins.

 Cyprus is shown several hundred kilometers northwest of its real position in order to include it on the map.
 On the €1 and €2 coins, the island is shown to be directly east of mainland Greece; on the €0.10, €0.20 and €0.50 coins, it appears directly below Crete.
 The original proposal from the European Commission was to include Turkey on the map, but this design was rejected by the Council.